zaphosting/docs/docs/preorders.md

 ---
 id: preorders
 title: Pre-orders
-description: Information about pre-orders at ZAP-Hosting.
+description: "Information about pre-orders at ZAP-Hosting.
 What are pre-orders?
 When are servers set up?
-Can pre-orders be cancelled? - ZAP-Hosting.com documentation
+Can pre-orders be cancelled?"
 sidebar_label: Preorders
 ---